 Right near Flinders Street Station there is a large open are called Federation Square.
-You can also spot it by the usual-looking buildings surrounding it.
+You can also spot it by the unusual-looking buildings surrounding it.
 The area is edged with cafes and bars and is often the location for outdoor events.
 There is a huge outdoor screen, and if you don’t have tickets, it’s likely major sporting events (such as the AFL Grand Final or the Australian Open tennis) will be shown live here.

 Check out ACMI

 Accessed from Federation Square, ACMI (Australian Centre for the Moving Image) is all about the screen, both big and small.
 It covers everything from the science and history behind film and tv, to well known Aussie actors and programs.
-There are paid exhibitions here too, but you could easily spend and hour or two here just looking through the free sections.
+There are paid exhibitions here too, but you could easily spend an hour or two here just looking through the free sections.

 National Gallery of Victoria